 We use a variety of different double glazed units to suit the individual specification for our sash windows.
 We can make windows to suit any thickness of double glazed units, however an overall thickness of around 18mm is about the maximum you can fit before it starts to look a lot thicker than a traditional sash and case window.

 For double glazed sashes in listed buildings and conservation areas, a slimline unit is often stipulated.
-This would normally be a 14mm, 4/6/4, argon gas filled, with a warm edge spacer bar for energy efficiency from our glazing division escglass.
+This would normally be a 14mm, 4/6/4, argon gas filled unit, with a warm edge spacer bar for energy efficiency.

 If the bottom panes are less than 800mm from floor level, these will need to be safety glass.